Babatunde Kwaku Adadevoh

-Babatunde Kwaku Adadevoh (4 October, 1933 – 5 October, 1997) was a Nigerian physician, educational administrator and former Vice-chancellor of the University of Lagos, Nigeria.
+Babatunde Kwaku Adadevoh (4 October 1933 – 5 October 1997) was a Nigerian physician, educational administrator and former Vice-chancellor of the University of Lagos, Nigeria.
 He was a professor of Chemical Pathology.

 Early life

-He was born in Lagos, Nigeria to a Ghanaian father, Julius Gordon Kwasi Adadevoh and a Nigerian mother, Sarah Abigail Idowu Macaulay (the daughter of Sir Herbert Macaulay).
+He was born in Lagos, Nigeria to a Ghanaian father, Julius Gordon Kwasi Adadevoh and a Nigerian mother, Sarah Abigail Idowu Macaulay (the daughter of Herbert Macaulay and granddaughter of Sarah Forbes Bonetta).

 Education

 Babatunde Kwaku attended Baptist Academy, Lagos and Igbobi College, Lagos, Nigeria.
 He studied medicine at the premier University of Ibadan College of Medicine and the University of Birmingham.

 He also attended the Royal Postgraduate Medical School in the Hammersmith Hospital, London.

 Career

 He began his career in the General Hospital, Birmingham.
 He worked as a physician at Queen Elizabeth Hospital, Birmingham and the Hammersmith Hospital in London, where he was a house physician to Thomas Russell Cumming Fraser.

 Between 1962 and 1964, he was a research fellow at Harvard Medical School and at Massachusetts General Hospital, Boston.
 In 1964, he then returned to Nigeria as a senior lecturer in medicine at the University of Lagos.
 He was then appointed professor of Chemical Pathology in 1968 at the University of Ibadan.
 He was the first Director of the Medical Research Council of Nigeria (now, Nigeria Institute of Medical Research).
 He was later appointed as the vice-chancellor of the University of Lagos in 1978 until he was succeeded by Akin O. Adesola in 1980.
 He was the first editor-in-chief of the Nigerian Journal of Medical Sciences and also the first Secretary to the Nigeria Medical Council Board in Physic (Medicine).
 In the year 1981, he was also appointed professor of Chemical Pathology at the newly created College of Medical Sciences at the University of Maiduguri, Nigeria.
 He was the forerunner of the National Postgraduate Medical College of Nigeria, which introduced the fellowship programme of specialisation for Nigerian doctors in internal medicine.